yangding14/robot_assignment/README.md

 5. **Engagement**: System asks if driver wants a joke or safety tip to maintain alertness
 6. **Conversation**: Driver can respond verbally, limited to 3 exchanges to avoid distraction
 7. **Return**: System returns to monitoring mode automatically

+**With GUI**: All these states are visually displayed in real-time with camera feed, EAR graphs, and conversation logs.

 ## Troubleshooting